jazzsequence/jazzsequence.github.io/README.md

 * **`name`** is simply the name of the link, or, what you want the hypertext to say.
 * **`url`** is the full URL to the destination you want the link to take you to.
 * **`icon`** is the icon to display next to the link.
 Icons are served by FontAwesome and there are icons for most things.
 Find the icon you want by [searching their icon database](https://fontawesome.com/icons?d=gallery&p=2&m=free) and plug in the name here. (**Note:** If you're already familiar with FontAwesome, you'll want to use _just_ the name here, without the `fa-` prefix -- that's added in later in the code.)
+* **`rel`** is a way to indicate a link relationship.
+Some protocols -- notably Mastodon -- require link `rel` tags to verify your identity.
+The details example file adds `rel: "me"` to every entry, but you only need to add it to the ones you care about.
+The `rel` tag is added if a `rel` value exists and omitted if it does not.
 * **`style`** is a bit of a unique FontAwesome thing.
 Basically, for their free icon library, FontAwesome has two "styles" -- one is their basic styles for various things, which is `fas`; the other style is for "brands" (Twitter, Facebook, YouTube, etc. are all considered "brands") and the prefix for those is `fab`.
 Using the search, you can click into the icon to find out if it's a `fas` or a `fab`, but most likely if your links are mostly to other social networks or sites, you'll be using a lot of fab `fab`s.

 #### `profile`